MichaelXavier/Angel/README.md

 daemons, it has been written to be very reliable:

  * It is written in Haskell, which boasts a combination of strong, static typing and purity-by-default that lends itself to very low bug counts
  * It uses multiple, simple, independent lightweight threads with specific roles, ownership, and interfaces
  * It uses STM for mutex-free state synchronization between these threads
  * It falls back to polling behavior to ensure eventual synchronization between configuration state and run state, just in case odd timing issues should make event-triggered changes fail
  * It simply logs errors and keeps running the last good configuration if it runs into problems on configuration reloads
+ * It has logged hundreds of thousands of uptime-hours supervising all the daemons that power http://bu.mp without a single memory leak or crash

 Building
 --------